 It is fairly common knowledge that some dogs are more energetic than others.
-Oftentimes energy level is determined by breed, but breed is not the only cause.
+Oftentimes energy level is influenced by breed, but breed is not the only cause.
 All dogs need regular exercise and you must be willing to commit to providing that for your new furry friend.
-If your lifestyle does not allow for you to take your dog on one to two casual walks every day, then you should consider a more low energy dog.
-Something like a Basset Hound, for instance.
-For those active and outdoorsy owners looking for a partner, try a breed like the Border Collie.
+If your lifestyle does not allow for you to take your dog on one to two casual walks every day, then you should consider a more low-energy dog.
+If you’re active and outdoorsy, a more active breed might be appropriate for your lifestyle.

 You may need to adjust or alter the amount of attention and exercise you give your dog over time.
 If your friend is exhibiting certain behaviors they probably need to engage in more physical activities.
 Some bad behaviors may include constant barking, digging up the yard or garden, destroying items in your home, or otherwise acting out.
 Many common behavior problems are the result of pent-up energy that needs to be burned off.
 Before you adopt a dog of any breed, make sure you understand what their typical level of energy may be and make sure you have the time to address those needs.

 The age of your new dog should certainly be a major factor in your decision process.
-Dogs at different stages of life require different levels of care.
+Dogs at different life stages require different care.

 It may come as no surprise that puppies usually require the greatest amount of attention and training.
-This is especially true for their first six months of life.
+This is especially true for the first six months of their life.
 You will be dedicating a good deal of time to teaching a puppy good behavior, including housebreaking him.
 Patience and consistency is key.
 Be cognizant, also, of the fact that your puppy may grow into a dog with a different personality than you expected.
-Frankly, the same can be said for humans as well.

 Adult dogs can be a great choice for families.
-One benefit is that with a full grown dog you will have a better idea about its energy level, temperament, and any specialized needs.
+One benefit is that with a fully grown dog, you will have a better idea about their energy level, temperament, and any specialized needs.
 An adult dog may still require some training.
-Most have at least had some degree and some socialization which allows for an easy transition to a new home.
+Most have at least had some degree of socialization, which allows for an easier transition to a new home.

-Senior dogs are also a viable option.
-Sadly, dogs in their golden years are less likely to be adopted and end up either euthanized or spending their last days in shelters.
-A senior dog has the benefit of exhibiting lower energy, which may appeal to some owners.
+Senior dogs are also a great option.
+Sadly, dogs in their golden years are less likely to be adopted and may spend their last days in shelters.
+A senior dog may have lower energy levels, which may appeal to some prospective pet owners.
 The biggest drawback may be the special attention a senior dog requires.
-There will be more frequent visits to the vet and the potential for more health problems as time goes on.
+There will be more frequent visits to the vet and the potential for more health considerations as time goes on.
 This can, unfortunately, become cost prohibitive.
 Also, you know that you will have fewer years to spend with a senior dog.
 These dogs are no less caring and loyal, though.
 Adopting an older dog can be truly rewarding for both parties involved.

-The biggest difference between a purebred dog and a mixed breed dog is expectation.
-You will have a better idea of what to expect from a dog that is purebred, thanks to generalized characteristics.
+The biggest difference between a purebred dog and a mixed-breed dog is expectation.
+You will have a better idea of what to expect from a purebred dog, thanks to generalized characteristics.
 There are no guarantees, though!

-People may be drawn to a specific breed of dog for a number of reasons.
+People may be drawn to a specific dog breed for a number of reasons.
 Perhaps it is the breed of your childhood dog or a dog you spent a lot of time with.
 Perhaps you just like the way that breed of dog looks or acts.
 Maybe you have read or heard about a particular breed that interests you.
-Whichever pure breed you are interested in, be sure you conduct thorough research before making a final decision.
-Make sure you are willing and able to face the challenges of a particular temperament, specialized grooming needs, or health issues.
+Whichever breed you are interested in, be sure you conduct thorough research before making a final decision.
+Make sure you are willing and able to meet the needs of a particular temperament, specialized grooming, or health considerations.
 Also, make sure the breed will integrate well with your family and any other pets in the home.
 Finally, make sure you acquire the dog from a responsible dog breeder.

-Mixed breed dogs can be found anywhere and they make wonderful canine companions.
-The mixing of two or more dog breeds often balances out personality and physical traits.
-It is wise to expect the unexpected, though.
-Especially if you have no idea what breeds your dog is comprised of.
-If you adopt a puppy, you may not know what it will look like when fully grown, what type of personality it may develop, or what health issues it may face.
+Mixed-breed dogs make wonderful canine companions.
+It’s wise to expect the unexpected, though, especially if you have no idea what breeds are in your dog’s ancestry.
+If you adopt a puppy, you may not know what they will look like when fully grown, what type of personality they may develop, or what health issues they may face.
 The gamble is definitely worth it to add a loving a loyal companion to your family and to give a dog a good and happy life.

-Sometimes the best dog for you is just the one you choose
+Sometimes the best dog for your lifestyle is just the one you choose

 While it is certainly ideal to research, contemplate, and plan to find the best dog, sometimes you just find a dog and fall in love at first sight.
 In that case, do the best you can with what you’ve got.
-Remember to visit the vet regularly and monitor your dog for their health and behavior.
-Above all, enjoy your furry friend.
+Remember to visit the vet regularly and monitor your dog’s health and behavior.
+Above all, enjoy your canine companion.

-Choosing the right dog can be difficult.
-Take our dog breed selector quiz to find the best dog to fit your lifestyle.
+Not sure what type of dog is right for you?
+Take our quiz to find the best dog to fit your lifestyle.